 The properties in these strings are defined by JBoss.
-Refer to the JBoss documentation prior to JGroups 4.0.12.
+For more information, see the JGroups 4.0.12 documentation.

 - 4 Save the changes.
 These changes are written to the local file system for your server.
 Remember to make these changes for all servers in the cluster.
-Any server that does not have these changes uses the Global Settings values. - 5 Restart the server.
+Any server that does not have these changes uses the global settings values. - 5 Restart the server.